ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

-But yeah, in terms of the book, it was one of those things where just because I skew toward atheist/agnostic beliefs doesn't mean the book should be populated by atheists and agnostics.
+But yeah, in terms of the book, it was one of those things where just because I skew toward atheist/agnostic beliefs doesn't mean the book should be solely populated by atheists and agnostics.
 All the characters' various forms of communion are attempts to reach the space beyond the limits of their senses.
 But even though they're able to reach that space to varying degrees, it doesn't mean their beliefs or practices are entirely "correct."
 So while a character may pray to Saint Gobnait, the actual entity that speaks back isn't necessarily her.
 Or while a ritual may give a character access to that space, individual details of the ritual may not be necessary to access that space.
 Does that make sense?

 **I think I get what you're saying.
 We're surrounded by the metaphysical realm without being able to see it.
 Sometimes people access